nbasham/iOSUtil/README.md

 iOSUtil
 =======
-	 • DelimetedFile
+	 • DelimitedFile

-DelimetedFile - creates an array of objects from a tab or comma separated file.
+DelimitedFile - creates an array of objects from a tab or comma separated file.

 <b>Example:</b> Given a class Band (full example in sample project):